 The Township performs road resurfacing each year and spends approximately \$450,000 annually.
 The costs are generally shared between the General Fund (under the Public Works department) and the Liquid Fuels Fund.
-There is more than sufficient cash available in the Liquid Fuels Fund to incur the full amount of the cost in that Fund in 2023.
-Liquid Fuels Funds can only be used for road maintenance.
+In 2023, road resurfacing was financed completely from the Liquid Fuels Fund.
+The 2024 Budget will also pay for all road resurfacing from the Liquid Fuels Fund.